MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-ios.md

 ## Supported input devices

 Basic [Bluetooth mouse support](https://support.apple.com/HT210546) is available in iOS 13 and iPadOS as an accessibility feature.
 Deeper mouse integration in the RD Client is available by using the Swiftpoint GT and ProPoint mice.
-In addition, external keyboards that are compatible with iOS and iPadOS are also supported.
+Also, external keyboards that are compatible with iOS and iPadOS are also supported.

 For more information about device support, see [What's new in the iOS client](ios-whatsnew.md) and the [iOS App Store](https://aka.ms/rdios).